amitay-suss/kraft-break-thesis-code-data-suss/README.md

 ## Contents
 - `code/` : analysis and plotting scripts
 - `data/` : curated table used in the analysis
-- `docs/` : column descriptions and notes
+- `docs/` : descriptions and notes
+- `figs/` : lightcurves produced by the code

 ## Reproducibility
 The main results in Chapter 3 were generated using the files in this repository.